 In person or through today’s newest technologies, don’t miss an important moment in your children’s’ or grandchildren’s’ lives.
 Let us help you connect regularly with those you love the most.

 Today, about 40% of adults age 65+ need help with daily living activities and nearly 70% will require assistance at some point in their lives.
 Here are some of our common supportive services:

-Nearly 50% of caregivers report assisting their care recipient with dressing.
+Nearly 50% of in home caregivers report assisting their care recipient with dressing.
 Dressing is a high-level balance activity that creates vulnerabilities for older adults.
-When surveyed, we’ve also learned that well over a quarter of older adults believe the ability to dress is extremely important to a high quality of life.
+When surveyed, we’ve also learned that well over a quarter of senior adults believe the ability to dress is extremely important to a high quality of life.
 Our team respectfully helps our clients with dressing tasks ranging from laying out the appropriate clothing to assisting a client who is bed-bound with their desire to dress nicely for important visits from friends, family, and congregation.